dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

-To generate the above plot, use the roc_diagram_defaults.yaml and the empty custom configuration file, minimal_roc_diagram.yaml config files.
+To generate the above plot, use the roc_diagram_defaults.yaml and the empty custom configuration file, minimal_roc_diagram.yaml.
 Then, perform the following:

 * verify that you are running in the conda environment that